etereshop-sales/All-about-controllers/README.md

 <details>
 <summary><strong>NODEMCU-V2 CP2102 2-Button Controller Guide</strong></summary>

-This part provides detailed instructions for setting up and using the **NODEMCU-V2 CP2102** controller.
+This instruction provides essential instructions for using the **NODEMCU-V2 CP2102** controller with two-button effect switching.
+It covers SD card use, file formatting, connections, and button behavior.
 It includes how to manage the Micro SD card, connect the controller, use control buttons, and update files.

 ---